 The Boids algorithm was an artificial life program developed by Craig Reynolds in 1986 to model flocking behavior of birds.
-Complicated behaviors emerge from only a few simple rules:
+Complicated behaviors emerge from these three basic rules:

 Basically, each boid considers all other boids within a set distance to be part of its flock, adjusting its own velocity to both match that of flock members in its cone of vision and attempting to avoid collisions.